 First-year students at Ohio University may apply to transfer into the environmental and plant biology tutorial program and the Honors Tutorial College.
-These students must meet the same entrance requirements as entering freshmen, The priority deadline for application is November 15th.
+These students must meet the same entrance requirements as entering freshmen.

 External Transfer Admission

 First-year students at another institution may also apply to transfer into the environmental and plant biology tutorial program and the Honors Tutorial College.
-These students must meet the same entrance requirement as entering freshmen, the priority deadline for application is November 15th.
+These students must meet the same entrance requirements as entering freshmen.

 Opportunities Upon Graduation